LeaTh31/Docker-tp/README.md

 In ***compose_tp2*** :

 - `docker-compose.yml ` : Create a container with the name `TP2container`.
 Mount the volume `code` as `src` on the container.
 Once everything ok, launch the Python application.
 As we have `environment: DEBUG:0` we are in `Debug mode: on`.
-(Voir plus tard à quoi serve les environment variable et comment les utiliser ...)
+We can change that by changing or remove the environment variable.

 - `Dockerfile` : Create the image with python, flask, gunicorn and resdis installed.
 If we want to run only the Dockerfile : `docker-compose build` instead of `docker-compose up`.
 - code directory